Skip to content

 • You have a severe headache or migraine symptoms

-• You slept very little (e.g., under 4 hours)
+• You slept very little (for example, under 4 hours)

-• You're dizzy, lightheaded, or unsteady
+• You are dizzy, lightheaded, or unsteady

 • You drank heavily